Picking A Replacement Pressure Washer Pump

-Look at how the flange on your current pump attaches to the motor and measure the bolt pattern.
-Also, note how the pump sits in relation to the engine.
-Determine if your existing engine is horizontal or vertically shafted- meaning, does your pump mount next to the engine (connected to a horizontal driveshaft) or underneath (connected to a vertical driveshaft)?
+Look at how the flange on your current pump attaches to the motor, and measure the bolt pattern.
+You want to be sure the new pump will install as-is.
+Also, determine if your existing motor is horizontal or vertically shafted-Does your pump mount next to the engine (connected to a horizontal driveshaft) or underneath (connected to a vertical driveshaft)?

 You'll have to match your old pump's pressure rating (PSI) and gallons per minute (GPM) with those of an available replacement.
 Remember, more is not always better-getting a new pump that puts out a lot more PSI can either bog down the engine, or be too powerful for your hose's burst rating.

 Check out the installation drawings and owner's manual for the replacement pumps that are similar to your current pump, and compare the measurements to make sure your new pump will fit properly.